Pete Dye: Early life

 "I played the golf course at Pinehurst No. 2 for six solid months, and I got to know Mr. Donald Ross...(who) had built the Fort Bragg golf course.
 He would come over and watch us play golf, and most of the time the captain and colonel hauled me over there.
 They didn't know who Mr. Ross was, but the other fellow walking with him was JC Penney, and they all knew him."

 After Dye's discharge, he relocated to Florida and enrolled at Rollins College in Winter Park, northeast of Orlando, where he met his wife, Alice Holliday O'Neal.
 They were married in early 1950, and had two sons, Perry and P.B.
 (Paul Burke).

+Career

-They moved to Indiana to her hometown of Indianapolis, and Dye sold insurance.
+In the early 1950s, the family moved to Indiana to her hometown of Indianapolis, and Dye sold insurance.
 Within a few years, he distinguished himself as a million dollar salesman, and was also successful in amateur golf.
 Dye won the Indiana amateur championship in 1958, following runner-up finishes in 1954 and 1955.
 At age 31, he qualified for the U.S. Open in 1957 at Inverness Club in Toledo, Ohio, but shot 152 (+12) to miss the cut by two strokes, as did Arnold Palmer; seventeen-year-old amateur Jack Nicklaus was eight strokes behind them at 160.